Become a Midwife or Doula

 Welcome to the Work!

-❊ Becoming a Doula
+❊ Become a Birth Doula

 Warm Welcome’s birth doula workshop is a robust full 4 days, taught by a midwife who has also worked as a doula since 1996.
 This workshop is unique in several ways: the 4-day training is longer than many doula trainings because I learned in my early years of teaching that new doulas improved dramatically when they had abundant time for reinforcement of skills and knowledge through repetition.